On Stein's test of uniformity on the hypersphere: Introduction

 \section{Introduction}

 Stein operators offer a powerful tool for characterizing probability distributions and can be naturally applied to construct goodness-of-fit tests.
 The use of distributional characterizations to design goodness-of-fit procedures dates back to Yu.
 V. Linnik in the early 1950s \citep{L:1953LFI,L:1953LFII,N:2017}.
-However, Stein-characterization-based approaches to testing uniformity on hyperspheres have only recently begun to be explored, and their relationship to classical uniformity tests remains underdeveloped.
 Recent works presenting new uni- and multivariate (Euclidean) procedures exploit Stein characterizations and build $L^2$-type test statistics that quantify the magnitude of the expectation of a Stein operator evaluated over a characterizing class of functions; see \citet{Anastasiou2023}.
-We adopt this framework for testing uniformity in directional statistics, where the relevant Stein operator is the Laplace--Beltrami operator, i.e., the spherical component of the Euclidean Laplacian.
-Directional statistics concerns observations that represent directions; equivalently, it studies random points supported on the unit (hyper)sphere $\Spp:= \{\bx \in \R^p : \|\bx\| = 1\}$, where the ambient dimension is $p \ge 2$.
-Fundamental techniques and results are presented in the monographs by \cite{Mardia1999a} and \cite{Ley2017a}, and recent developments are reviewed in \citet{Pewsey2021} and \citet{Garcia-Portugues2020a}.
+In this paper, we adopt Stein's framework for testing uniformity on the unit (hyper)sphere $\Spp:= \{\bx \in \R^p : \|\bx\| = 1\}$, $p \geq 2$, where the relevant Stein operator is the Laplace--Beltrami operator, i.e., the spherical component of the Euclidean Laplacian.

+When dealing with random points supported on $\Spp$ (i.e., directions), testing for uniformity is one of the most fundamental inferential problems, as uniformity corresponds to the absence of structure.
+Among other applied fields, this testing problem has found applications in astronomy (e.g., distributions of craters in Rhea; \cite{Garcia-Portugues2023}) and biology (e.g., nursing times of polar bears; \cite{Fernandez-de-Marcos2023b}).
+Fundamental techniques and results for directional statistics are presented in the monographs by \cite{Mardia1999a} and \cite{Ley2017a}, and recent developments are reviewed in \citet{Pewsey2021}.
+Stein-characterization-based approaches to testing uniformity on $\Spp$ have only recently begun to be explored \citep{xu2020a}, and their relationship to classical uniformity tests remains underdeveloped.